 - A female German shepherd dog may be a better pick for first-time dog owners, families with young children, or individuals/families primarily desiring a pet dog.

-Female German Shepherd Dog health issues and testing
+Female German Shepherd Training

 There are some health issues that both male and female GSDs share in common.
 These issues include hip dysplasia, elbow dysplasia, cardiac issues, eye issues, autoimmune thyroiditis, and degenerative myelopathy.
 Only hip and elbow dysplasia are currently required tests for reputable breeders, with the remainder being optional (recommended) health tests.